It's a New Day in Public Health.

 The Florida Department of Health works to protect, promote & improve the health of all people in Florida through integrated state, county & community efforts.

-Cryptosporidiosis in humans is caused by infection with a protozoan parasite called Cryptosporidium parvum.
+Cryptosporidiosis in humans is caused by infection with a protozoan parasite Cryptosporidium parvum or Cryptosporidium hominis.

 - CRYPTOSPORIDIOSIS OCCURRENCE IN FLORIDA